dssg/air_pollution_estimation/README.md

     * Various hyperparameters for detection and tracking
     * Configuration options for reporting.

-We recommend that credentials be stored in a git-ignored `YAML` file in `air_pollution_estimation/conf/local/credentials.yml`
+We recommend that credentials be stored in a git-ignored `YAML` file in `air_pollution_estimation/conf/local/credentials.yml`.
-* `credentials.yml` should contain credentials necessary for accessing the PostgreSQL database, Amazon AWS services, and email notification service.
+* `credentials.yml` should contain credentials necessary for accessing the PostgreSQL database, and Amazon AWS services.

 #### Data collection pipeline